Wolfgang Puck: The OG celebrity chef

 Courtesy CUT by Wolfgang Puck

-Back at Cut in the Four Seasons Hotel Downtown New York, the chef is almost out of his chair with excitement to get our crew into the kitchen to meet his team of diverse young cooks, and so we could watch him prepare an other-worldly 40-ounce Tomahawk chop from Creekstone Farms.
+Back at CUT in the Four Seasons Hotel New York Downtown, the chef is almost out of his chair with excitement to get our crew into the kitchen to meet his team of diverse young cooks, and so we could watch him prepare an other-worldly 40-ounce Tomahawk chop from Creekstone Farms.
 Puck's passion for cooking, teaching, innovation and his global team of chefs are palpable.

 After Puck prepared the steak, he worked with pastry chef Zairah Molina (who is married to executive chef Raymond Weber), artfully preparing a Yuzu Key Lime pie with Toasted Brown Sugar Meringue and Graham Cracker.